MolEvolEpid/hypermut3/README.md

 ## Example script for cumulative plot

 Sometimes it is useful to look at the plot of cumulative number of potential match sites vs. cumulative number of actual matches.
 We provide an R script that you can use to create this plot.
-To create this plot, you must have R installed as well as the following
+To create this plot, you must have R (version 4) installed as well as the following
 packags: readr, dplyr, ggplot2, and stringr (all come with the [tidyverse](https://www.tidyverse.org/)).

 The script requires as input the positions file output by `hypermut.py`, and will output a pdf and png version of the plot with the same prefix as the positions file with the suffix "_cumplot".
 Feel free to customize the script however you'd like.